Natural Pink Eye Conjunctivitis Remedies

 Bacterial Pink Eye

 Bacteria cause bacterial conjunctivitis.
 It is often caused by Staphylococcus aureus, Haemophilus influenzae, Streptococcus pneumonia, or Pseudomonas aeruginosa.
-However, one should note that both gonorrhea and chlamydia have been known to cause it.
+However, one should note that gonorrhea and chlamydia have been known to cause it.
 The thing to understand here is that various bacteria can cause it, so knowing the source is not always possible.

 NOTE: Bacterial pink eye can be very contagious.
 Clothing and bedding should be quarantined and washed immediately after use, and hands, eyes, and face should be washed numerous times throughout the day until the condition resolves.